About Whole Milk, Dry

 A food's lysine-arginine ratio indicates how much of these two amino acids it contains.
 Both lysine and arginine are important for protein synthesis and other bodily functions.

 The two compounds can affect the herpes simplex virus, which is responsible for cold sores and genital herpes, in opposite ways.
-Lysine can prevent the virus from reproducing, while arginine can help it propagate.
+Lysine can slow down the virus from reproducing, while arginine can help it propagate.

-Eating foods with a high lysine-arginine ratio could help lower the appearance and severity of herpes flare ups.
+Eating foods with a high lysine-arginine ratio could help soothe the appearance and severity of herpes flare-ups.

-Some foods that have a high lysine-arginine ratio are milk and cheese, fish, poultry, fruits, and vegetables.
+Some foods that have a high lysine-arginine ratio are milk, cheese and yogurt, fish, poultry, fruits, and vegetables.

 These foods can give the body enough lysine to prevent the virus from taking up arginine, and thus stop its growth and spread.